1216517407/Plant_monitor/README.md

 Since you're going to make a plant monitor, plants are definitely essential!

-I used tulips for my monitoring.
-Tulips are dormant in summer, and in the autumn or winter they take root and sprout new shoots, but do not come out of the soil.
-After a cold winter, they begin to stretch and grow to form stems and leaves in early February of the following year (at temperatures above 5°C) and flower in March-April.
-Tulips are long day flowers and prefer a sunny environment.
-Adequate light helps the plant to photosynthesise, which promotes growth and flowering.
-In addition, they are temperature-sensitive, with a suitable growing temperature of 15-20°C. In caring for tulips, you need to provide the plant with proper moisture and keep the soil in a moist state.
+I used hyacinths for my monitoring.
+Hyacinths are dormant in summer, and in the autumn or winter, they take root and sprout new shoots, but do not emerge from the soil.
+After a cold winter, they begin to stretch and grow to form stems and leaves in early spring (at temperatures around 4°C to 15°C) and flower mainly in March-April.
+Hyacinths prefer a sunny environment with at least 6 hours of direct sunlight.
+Adequate light supports photosynthesis, promoting growth and flowering.
+They are also sensitive to temperature and humidity, thriving best in warm, moist conditions.
+In caring for hyacinths, it's important to maintain consistent soil moisture, especially during their active growth in spring, and to provide a well-draining, loamy soil with a slightly acidic to neutral pH (6.0-7.0).

 ## 2. Files and Usage